 The Company provides financing in connection with the sale of substantially all of its vehicles.
-These sales are made primarily to customers residing in Arkansas, Oklahoma, Texas, Kentucky and Missouri, with approximately 51% of revenues from customers residing in Arkansas.
+These sales are made primarily to customers residing in Arkansas, Oklahoma, Texas, Kentucky and Missouri, with approximately 51% of revenues resulting from sales to Arkansas customers.
 The Company maintains a security interest in the vehicles sold.
 Periodically, the Company maintains cash in financial institutions in excess of the amounts insured by the federal government.
-Car-Mart's revolving credit facilities mature in April 2009.
-The Company expects that these credit facilities will be renewed or refinanced on or before the scheduled maturity date.
+Car-Mart s revolving credit facilities mature in April 2009.
+The Company expects that these credit facilities will be renewed or refinanced on or before the scheduled maturity dates.